-When providing preliminary results, companies can only provide the information in which they have a reasonable level of confidence.
+When providing preliminary results, companies can only provide the information they have a reasonable level of confidence.

 Accrual accounting notwithstanding, revenue figures do not tend to move much once a quarter is completed.
-Profit, on the other hand, is a function of several other inputs and is generally a more intricate calculation.
-If providing a bottom-line figure in the preannouncement, we consider it best practice to provide a preliminary range management has confidence in, so that investors are not surprised twice.
+On the other hand, profit is a function of several different inputs and is generally a more intricate calculation.
+Therefore, if providing a bottom-line figure in the preannouncement, we consider it best to provide preliminary range management confidence so that investors are not surprised twice.

 Providing a rationale

-Once management determines which metrics to provide, it should then decide on the type and amount of messaging it wants to use in support of the financial data.
+Once management determines which metrics to provide, it should then decide on the type and amount of messaging it wants to use to support the financial data.
 Using AlphaSense, it is easy to examine specific messaging companies used to explain results.